The Ingredients of an Engineer

 Then they’d follow the procedure (recipe).

-Nima clutched bowls and utensils—apparati—in her deft (she’s always been the capable type), four-year-old fingers as she and her mother defined controlled and manipulated variables.
+Nima clutched bowls and utensils—apparatuses—in her deft, four-year-old fingers as she and her mother defined controlled and manipulated variables.
 Once the bread went into the oven, they would observe.
 Did they reach optimal results?
 Taking their first steamy bite, they formed a conclusion—are we enjoying it?
 Anything to modify for next time?

 A Procedure in Building Values